KaiNorberg/PatchworkOS/README.md

 ### Troubleshooting

-- **QEMU boot failure**: Check if you are using QEMU version 10.0.0, as that version is known to not work correctly, try using version 9.2.3
+- **QEMU boot failure**: Check if you are using QEMU version 10.0.0, as that version has previously caused issues.
+These issues appear to be fixed currently however consider using version 9.2.3
 - **Any other errors?**: If an error not listed here occurs or is not resolvable, please open an issue in the GitHub repository.

 ## Testing